gbr-dms/rimrep-documentation/docs/guidelines/data-ingestion.md

 # Data Ingestion Guidelines

-WIP

 See [Data System architecture](../architecture/components/data-system.md)

 Before we ingest any closed (private or sensitive) data, we **must** have a [Data Sharing Agreement](data-sharing-agreement.md) in place.

-Two types of datasets

-- [We ingest data](#we-ingest-data-minimum-requirements) from external sources, convert to zarr/parquet and then publish
-- [We re-publish data](#we-re-publish-data-minimum-requirements) from other sources as-is, provided they publish compatible zarr/parquet datasets

-Both types have different requirements for data access and structure.

 See also